According to the First Impressions Email Marketing Study conducted by Ciceron, only 39% of brands send a welcome email.

 - Give people what they want.
 Amazon sends along a list of ideas, knowing that the more people use their Echo, the more they will like it and tell their friends about it (and the more the smart home industry has the potential to grow).

 - Mix business and pleasure.
 “Alexa help me sleep” is serious.
 “Alexa tell me a winter joke” is not.
 Humor is underused, but helps people connect to your brand.

 Peter Nguyen is a men’s style coach, who writes at The Essential Man.
 He helps young, professional men develop their own personal style without breaking the bank or drowning in clothes.

-He also sends a great example of a segmentation welcome email.
+He also sends a great example of a segmented welcome email.
 Do his subscribers want to have better dates?
 Look more professional?
 Or just look good in general?

 By sending three links and tagging people based on their clicks, he gets the answer right away—and has the ability to send targeted follow-up emails.

 - Segment!
 Like Joanna, Peter takes the first opportunity to segment his subscribers.